Socket 479: Socket and naming confusion

-Each of these above-mentioned processor families have CPU packages that are mechanically similar yet are not electrically compatible with each other, and therefore accidentally inserting them into the wrong socket configurations will not work or may result in damage to the processor and/or the motherboard.
+Each of these above-mentioned processor families have CPU packages that are mechanically similar yet not electrically compatible with each other, and therefore accidentally inserting them into the wrong socket configurations will not work and/or may result in damage to the processor or the motherboard.
 Even Intel's CPU specifications seem to be not clear enough on the distinction and instead use the package/socket designations PGA478 or PPGA478 for more than 1 of the above sockets.

+Some of these aforementioned processor families listed above also used different pin arrangements on the processor itself, meaning that Pentium M/Celeron M Socket 479 processors will not fit in a Mobile Pentium III-M/Mobile Celeron Socket 479 socket, both versions of Socket 478 (mPGA478A and mPGA478B), and Socket M and Socket P, despite being mechanically (but not electrically) similar and having a similar number of pins.

 Perhaps adding yet more confusion, some of the PGA-based CPUs above are also available in a BGA (or more precisely, μBGA or even μFCBGA) package which has all of the 479 contacts (balls) populated.
 For these CPU variants, the Intel's CPU specifications use the designations BGA479, PBGA479 or H-PBGA479.
 It should be however pointed out that these designations denote rather the CPU package itself and not the socket, which the BGA variants do not use at all (they are intended to be directly soldered to the mainboard, e.g. in an embedded system).
 The non-BGA counterparts of these CPUs use any one of the above-mentioned sockets, not just the Socket 479.